Brit funk: History

 "Hits in the US R&B chart" by black British artists included Carl Douglas, Delegation, Hot Chocolate, Jaki Graham, Central Line, Loose Ends, and Junior(Junior Giscombe).
 With DJs gaining cult status, the scene also created many 'club hits' which never achieved commercial success.
 Many British based soul and dance bands found themselves merging under the Brit funk banner.
 These included Central Line and Second Image.

 Another portion of the Brit funk scene emerged from the light entertainment circuit with a number of acts performing cabaret, working men's clubs, and US army base venues during the early 1970s.
 Many of these Black British groups masqueraded as American acts, performing covers in the style of American performers.
-National exposure for these acts was sometimes achieved through television programs such as Opportunity Knocks and New Faces as was the case for the Manchester group, Sweet Sensation.
-These programs served as the gateway from the light entertainment scene into the British music industry.
+National exposure for these acts was sometimes achieved through television programmes such as Opportunity Knocks and New Faces as was the case for the Manchester group, Sweet Sensation.
+These programmes served as the gateway from the light entertainment scene into the British music industry.

 Britfunk was an instrumental form of expression in developing Black British identity, particularly among young people.
 Author Robert Strachan explains the demographic as "the generation of young black people who were the first to be born in the United Kingdom found their expression through the adaptation of emergent African-American music to a particularly British context" (Strachan 69).
 Brit funk helped this generation of young people find their own unique sound and in doing so explore their own unique identities.
 While Brit funk drew heavy influence from American music, the young and diverse demographic spearheading the genre created a much more inclusive and fluid space.
 As a result, the music itself was much less worked than American funk and as Strachan describes found its "stylistic variation through naivety" (Strachan 68).